-The Way of Lights opens every year the Friday before Thanksgiving and closes in late December.
-For the 2018 season, the Way of Lights is open from Friday, Nov.
-16 through to Tuesday, January 1.
+The Way of Lights will be celebrating its 50th anniversary and will be on display from November 19 to December 31.
 The outdoor light displays are open every night, including Thanksgiving, Christmas Eve, Christmas Day, and New Year's Eve, but the Shrine restaurant, gift shop, and other indoor attractions are closed on the holidays.
 Tuesday nights are family nights with special events and discounts.

 The cost to drive through the display is free for everyone.
 Donations are accepted as visitors leave the shrine.
 However, there are costs associated with attractions like camel rides and food, but members of the military should inquire about a discount on these activities.

 More Than Just Lights

 With more than a million twinkling lights, the drive-through display is the big draw, but there are other things to do at the Way of Lights as well.
 There is a puppet show for kids and a nativity scene made of Lego blocks.
 Kids will also like the animal rides and petting zoo; there are admission fees for some activities.
 If you feel like something special, take a carriage ride through the display.
 St. Louis Carriage Company offers rides every night but Saturday.